BLM Lands and Solar Energy Projects: What You Need to Know

 What is the issue?

-Additional areas have been declared variance areas, designed to allow key stakeholders to enter discussions before solar can be designated in these areas.
+Outside of SEZs, additional areas have been declared variance areas designed to allow key stakeholders to enter discussions before solar can be designated in these areas.
 Variance areas are defined as BLM-administered lands identified in the 2012 Western Solar Plan as potentially available to applications for utility-scale solar energy rights-of-way with special stipulations or considerations that are outside of exclusion areas and SEZs, except where those allocations have been superseded by subsequent BLM land use planning decisions.
+In Arizona, 3,380,877 acres were identified as Variance areas.

 Variance areas are considered appropriate for utility-scale solar energy through a case-by-case application process.
 Throughout the process, BLM works alongside corresponding departments, including Federal, State, and local agencies and tribes, and public outreach.
 The process considers impacts on habitats, major land uses already permitted by BLM, physical exclusions, and critical environments along with social and economic effects on the population in the area; rural lifestyles; air quality; visual impact; surface and groundwater quality and quantify; change to any stream or body of water; existing noise levels; the surface of the land, including vegetation, permafrost, soil, soil stability; historic or archaeological resources or properties; populations of fish, plant life, wildlife, marine life, threatened and endangered species, marine mammals.